-The model worked well, as expected, in that it is able to explain the Great Depression, and seemed to provide a general theory of economic recessions.
-Yet, we have also identified its limitations.
-Specifically the model cannot produce the case of the decades-long stagnation of the Japanese economy since the burst of financial bubble in the mid 1990s.
-The Japan s prolonged recession, often called the lost 30 years, is characterized by the stagnation of aggregate demand and ineffectiveness of monetary and fiscal policies, which, according to the conventional IS-LM analysis, would have brought the economy back into a new (comparative static) equilibrium point with a higher level of income either by fiscal or monetary policy alone, or through the combination of the two as the policy mix.
-The series of aggressive deficit spendings by the government and unconventional monetary policy known as the Quantitative Easing (QE) implemented by the Bank of Japan, however, have been largely ineffective contrary to what the standard IS-LM model would have predicted.
-As a result of the policy failures, the total money stock of Japan M_3 continues to expand while the economic growth remains stagnant.
-The government debt is increasing at an exponential rate and the economy is now facing government debt crisis.
-The revised IS-LM model in Part I failed to capture this peculiar case of policy resistance observed in Japan, which we described as "the point J" in the Figure 18 of Part I paper.
-These observations suggest the endogenous money IS-LM model developed in Part I has to be further revised so that it can capture borrowing and lending of money among domestic macroeconomic sectors; that is, incorporating budget equations instead of the simple mechanistic approach employed in Part I. This is the main purpose of Part II.
+The model worked well in that it can capture the Great Depression, and seemed to provide a general theory of economic recessions.
+Yet we have also identified its limitations.
+Specifically the model cannot explain the case of Japan's decades-long stagnation since the burst of financial bubble in the mid 1990s.
+The Japan's prolonged recession, often called the lost 30 years, is characterized by the stagnation of aggregate demand and ineffectiveness of monetary and fiscal policies, which, according to the conventional IS-LM analysis, would have brought the economy back into a new (comparative static) equilibrium point with a higher level of income either by fiscal or monetary policy alone, or through the combination of the two as the policy mix.
+The series of deficit spendings by the government and unconventional monetary policy known as the Quantitative Easing (QE) introduced by the Bank of Japan, however, have been largely ineffective contrary to what the conventional IS-LM model would have predicted.
+As a result of the policy failures, Japan's M_3 continues to grow while the economy remains stagnant.
+The Japanese government is increasing its debt at an exponential rate and the economy is now facing debt crisis.
+The revised IS-LM model in Part I failed to capture this peculiar case of policy resistance observed in Japan, which we illustrated as the point "J" in Figure 18 of Part I paper.
+These observations suggest the endogenous money IS-LM model developed in Part I is simplistic and needs further revision so that it can capture borrowing and lending of money among domestic macroeconomic sectors; that is, incorporating budget equations instead of the simple mechanistic approach employed in Part I. This is the main purpose of Part II.